Iraneus/betamedneed/about.md

 You can join Medneed if your work is relevant for the brain and nervous system health.

-Reach out to admin@medneed.com for our simple onboarding process.

 The categories include:

 **Medical Professionals**